yggdrasilradio/example6309/README.md

 The joystick button now plays a laser sound.

-Fixed joystick fire button debounce.
+Fixed joystick fire button debounce with advice from Steve Bjork.